brianysandi/IOT_Final-Project-A8/README.md

 <p align="justify">The software development phase of the project focuses on integrating speech-to-text functionality using ESP32, INMP441 microphone, and Google Cloud Speech-to-Text API.
 Key steps include programming ESP32 in Arduino IDE, incorporating necessary libraries (ESP32-Arduino core, INMP441 library, and Google Cloud Speech-to-Text API library), and implementing intricate logic for capturing and formatting audio data.
 The process involves transmitting data to Google API for processing, managing API authentication, handling text output, and fortifying the codebase with error-handling mechanisms.
 This approach creates a sophisticated system for audio capture, translation, and seamless interaction with Google's cloud-based speech recognition service, ensuring robust performance under diverse circumstances.</p>

 ## Test results and performance evaluation
+<p align="justify">Example 1 Sound Test: "This is our final project for the Internet of Things class.
+The device will record this sound and write it into the serial monitor."</p>
 <p align="justify">Example 1 Result: "This is the final project for Internet of Things class.
 Device will record its sound and write into the serial monitor."</p>

 ![image](https://github.com/brianysandi/IOT_Final-Project-A8/assets/84609758/a82c32f6-c94e-4a97-8c54-40eb97d90232)

+<p align="justify">Example 2 Result: "This test will check how accurate is the device to record our voice and based on what we said.""</p>
 <p align="justify">Example 2 Result: "This test will check how accurate the device is to record our voice based on what we say.""</p>
 ![image](https://github.com/brianysandi/IOT_Final-Project-A8/assets/84609758/67c36c45-b5b0-4667-8dae-b15e7b64f9a2)

 <p align="justify">In Example 1, a total of 4 out of 22 words exhibited inaccuracies in transcription.
 In Example 2, 3 out of 19 words were not transcribed accurately.
 It's noteworthy that the inaccuracies primarily occurred in specific technical terms and were influenced by factors such as pronunciation variations and background noise.</p>